Southern gothic

 Then Johnson enters as Catharine.
 From the moment she first glides across the stage to the way she veers between reason and insanity, Johnson’s performance gives the hour and a half of dialogue its depth.

-The rest of the cast is solid: Patrick O’Hara as the educated, calm Dr. Cukrowicz; Pam Adams as Sister Felicity; Rebecca Rather as the indigent Mrs. Holly; Jacob Lange in his StageQ debut as George Holly; and Lauren Rusch as Miss Foxhill.
+The rest of the cast is solid: Patrick O’Hara as the educated, calm Dr. Cukrowicz; Pam Adams as Sister Felicity; Rebecca Raether as the indigent Mrs. Holly; Jacob Lange in his StageQ debut as George Holly; and Lauren Rusch as Miss Foxhill.

 In the play’s program, director Jim Chiolino provides some helpful context for a play that provides no easy answers as it grapples with the death of a character who may have committed heinous acts.
 The play premiered off-Broadway in 1958, a time when gay men had to hide their sexuality and sometimes engaged in self-destructive behavior in response to living on society’s margins.
 He also reminds us that Williams’ sister Rose underwent a lobotomy, and that Williams regretted he hadn’t tried to stop the procedure.